merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

 ```

 {:.warning}
 If you have multiple CPUs and memory you may want to use `--num-parallel-processes` and `--num-threads` parameters to speed things up.
 Please refer to the help menu to find out what they actually mean.
-Just ot give you an idea, runing this program on the infant gut dataset without any parallelization takes 50 seconds.
+Just to give you an idea, running this program on the infant gut dataset without any parallelization takes 50 seconds.
 When I run the same command with `--num-parallel-processes 3` and `--num-threads 3`, it takes 10 seconds.
 Just so you know.

 Here is a crude list of what is going on behind the scenes when you run this program:

 - Anvi'o finds all [the 22 single-copy core genes](https://github.com/merenlab/anvio/tree/master/anvio/data/misc/SCG_TAXONOMY/GTDB/SCG_SEARCH_DATABASES) it uses for scg-taxonomy in a given contigs database,
 - Searches them against the corresponding databases from the GTDB, and,
-- Chooses the best hit among all the hits, and puts stores them in a table in the contigs database.
+- Chooses the best hit among all the hits, and stores them in a table in the contigs database.

 {:.notice}
-If you run the program with `--debug` flag you can see all the underlying taxonomy strings that lead to the consensus.
+If you run the program with the `--debug` flag you can see all the underlying taxonomy strings that lead to the consensus.
 Beware, though, your terminal will be overwhelmed by some text :)

 ## Estimating taxonomy in the terminal